how-do-i-docs/design/README.md

 ## Colors

-The [gruvbox](https://github.com/morhetz/gruvbox) light color palette is used, with the colors used somewhat replicating the Fall 2023 HackRU colors (green, dark brown, light tan, white).
+The [gruvbox](https://github.com/morhetz/gruvbox) dark color palette is used, with the colors used for the main page somewhat replicating the Fall 2023 HackRU colors (green, dark brown, light tan, white).